ChokshiUtsav/BitTorrent/README.md

 # About Project
 This repository contains assembly language code developed for Bit-Torrent application for KolibriOS.
-This project has been carried out as part of GSoC 2016 program().
+This project has been carried out as part of GSoC 2016 program.[Click here for details](https://summerofcode.withgoogle.com/projects/#4978095203287040).

 # Running code
 For running this code, you must have qemu setup properly.